One Saturday per month from May through October 2021, 9:30-4:30

 -Materia Medica (herbal medicines to aid in supporting the issue)

-1:15-2:45: Case Study: Janet and Leslie will discuss cases relating to the course topic to illustrate how to utilize herbs to support someones wellbeing.
-Through out the duration of the six months students will be coached how to conduct consultations and invited to participate in working through case studies if desired.
+1:15-2:45: Case Study.
+Janet and Leslie will discuss cases relating to the course topic to illustrate how to utilise herbs to support someone’s wellbeing.
+Throughout the duration of the six months students will be coached how to conduct consultations and invited to participate in working through case studies if desired.

 - The Modern Herbal Dispensatory by Thomas Easley

 - Medical Herbalism by David Hoffman

 - The Earthwise Herbs (3 books: Old World, New World and Repertory) by Matthew Wood

 As of now we plan to hold classes outside here at Wildroot Botanicals due to COVID-19.
 It is a mix of forested and open space here, so we will have options for being in the sun or shade.
 We have a covered open air space for teaching.
 Please bring whatever you need to make yourselves comfortable.
 Some suggestions would be clothing layers, something to sit on, sunblock and/or hat.
 Please also bring a mug or glass for tea and a lunch and water for the day.
 Seasonal teas are provided.